torvalds/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/switchdev.rst

 ==============

 The mlx5 driver implements support for offloading bridge rules when in switchdev mode.
-Linux bridge FDBs are automatically offloaded when mlx5 switchdev representor is attached to bridge.
+GNU/Linux bridge FDBs are automatically offloaded when mlx5 switchdev representor is attached to bridge.

 - Change device to switchdev mode::